zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-google.md

 15. The explanation asked by the student Brahmin of Mo E Yihua

-85. [Venerable Moe Yixie like this:] I asked Sakyamuni twice, but those with eyes didn’t answer for me.
+85. [Venerable Moe Yixie like this:] I asked Sakyamuni twice, but those with eyes didn't answer for me.

 And until the third time, Tianxian, "Answer" was not heard by me.